EXPRESSCLUSTER/Data-Dedup/README.md

 ````
 ### Cleanup
 When you delete an optimized file from a data deduplication-enabled volume, its data chunks are not immediately deleted from the chunk store.
-Run a Garbage Collection job to reclaim those chunkd.
+Run a Garbage Collection job to reclaim those chunks.
 ````
       Start-DedupJob -Type GarbageCollection -Volume <your volume>
 ````